Porcelain Dental Crowns – Lincoln, NE

 Did you know that metal crowns can withstand tremendous force?
 This trait comes in handy in the back of the mouth where they are used to grind food.
 But metal crowns or even crowns that combine metal and porcelain can attract the wrong kind of attention.
 For the teeth that show when you speak and smile, you want to have a dental crown that subtly blends in.
-That’s why we offer metal-free, all-porcelain crowns.
+That’s why we offer metal-free, all-porcelain dental crowns in our Lincoln, NE dental office.
 Our experienced team at Williamsburg Dental can provide completely personalized crowns for a more confident smile.
 Do you have a tooth in need of repair?
-Schedule an appointment with us, and we’ll get you set up with an all-porcelain crown.
+Schedule an appointment with us, and we’ll get you set up with all-porcelain dental crowns in Lincoln, NE.

 In many cases, without dental crowns, teeth would need to be extracted altogether.
 A dental crown can be used in many situations, including: